Marines' Memorial Club

-History
+Western Women's Club

+The Western Women's Club building is a 12-story Beaux-Arts-style building, designed by the firm of Walter Danforth Bliss and William Baker Faville, and built in 1926.
+The Western Women's Club was a member of the General Federation of Women's Clubs.
+The Western Women's Club building was bought by the Marines Memorial Association in 1947.
+Western Women's Club had a later location at 111 O'Farrell Street.

+Marines' Memorial Club

-As a port city, San Francisco has, since its founding by Spain, been associated with military personnel – especially the navy – and merchant mariners.
-During World War II it was a point of embarcation for many sailors in the Pacific, who would keep fond memories of their few days in the city before leaving for the war.
+As a port city since its founding as a military base by Spain, San Francisco has been associated with military personnel – especially the navy – and merchant mariners.
+During World War II it was a point of embarcation for many service personnel in for the Pacific Theatre.
+Those who passed through the city before deployment would remember their experience and return after the war.

 The Marines' Memorial was opened as a club for veterans of the Marines, although membership is open to all United States servicemembers.
 Early in 1946, the Commandant of the Marine Corps, General Alexander A. Vandegrift, had proposed a "living memorial" to Marine casualties from the War in the Pacific.
 A group of Marines arranged to buy a building owned by a women's club at Mason Street and Sutter Street in San Francisco, whose members they had met through their participation in the wartime WAVES program.
 The club opened on November 10, 1946, the anniversary of the founding of the Marine Corps.

 The theater predates the club, and was part of the original 1926 building.
 In its early days it hosted nationwide radio broadcasts by Bob Hope, Jack Benny, and Frank Sinatra.
 It later housed the San Francisco Actor's Workshop, which produced plays by Arthur Miller, Tennessee Williams, and Bertolt Brecht.
 It was also the first home of the American Conservatory Theater.

 Today the association has 21,000 members from all branches of the United States military, NOAA, and the Public Health Service, mostly from California.

-Features

-The Marines' Memorial is housed in a 12-story Spanish Colonial-style building built in 1926 as the "Western Women's Club", a member of the General Federation of Women's Clubs.
-It was bought by the association in 1946.
+Amenities

 The most noticeable features are a 650-seat repertory theater and a lobby display of military memorabilia, most notably the ship's bell from the USS San Francisco.
 It also includes two restaurants (including the club's "Leatherneck Grill" steakhouse) and a Club One fitness center.
 The building also includes the Tribute Memorial Wall, a private memorial to American troops killed in the Iraq War and war in Afghanistan.